It’s time to find out all about WorksBeautifully!

 What kind of challenges do you face running a small business?

 I think there are lots of little things that are scary about being a small indie business owner.
-I worry I won’t make any money or that people will stop liking or buying my art.
+Sometimes I worry I won’t make any money or that people will stop liking or buying my art.
 I sometimes overthink my decisions and then end up with total art block!
 Sometimes it’s hard to see how I’m going to progress but by looking back at how far I’ve come, it makes you realise that anything is possible!
 It can also be really lonely.
-I’m part of a group called Indie Roller, which allows you to be a part of a great bunch of other creatives who are supportive and helpful.
+I’m part of a group called Indie Roller, a great bunch of other creatives who are supportive and helpful.
 Community over competition is something I really believe in!

 How did you come across Printed.com?
 What do you print with us?

-I think someone in the Indie Roller group that I’m part of suggested you guys when I was looking to get some posters printed!
+I think someone in the Indie Roller group that I’m part of suggested you so I could print my posters!
 There is such a great range of products that I can use you guys for.
 So far I have printed; A2 posters, business cards (which I also use for enamel pin backing cards), thank you notes that I put into my orders, postcards, wrapping paper for my new Christmas collection, greeting cards and a wedding stationery pack that I designed for a client which included save the dates, invites, envelopes, belly bands and a velum top sheet!

 In the run-up to Christmas, was are your top three pieces of advice for other creatives looking to boost their festive sales?